opengeospatial/ogc-records-website/README.md

 The hot reload will ensure that the changes you do on the code will be reflected on the browser.

+### Note about Publishing the Website

-Commit all your changes to the `master` branch. **The `gh-pages` branch will be wiped each time, and generated dynamically from these [GitHub actions](https://github.com/opengeospatial/ogc-records-website/actions), which create a static build**.
-You don't need to do anything to publish the website - the republish will be triggered automatically with each push to `master`.
+Commit all your changes to the `master` branch. **The `gh-pages` branch will be wiped each time, and generated dynamically from these [GitHub actions](https://github.com/opengeospatial/ogc-records-website/actions)**, which create a static build.
+In a nutshell, **you don't need to do anything to publish the website** - the republish will be triggered automatically with each push to `master`.

 ## Contributing 🤝